NaavSD/CO_River_Basin_SWE/README.md

 the averaging to be sufficient.
 We may look into separating stations by downstream dam in a more granular approach to this modeling method in the future.

-#### Water Supply Data
+### Water Storage Data

-The USDA's water supply data primarily consists of reservoir volume readings.
+The USDA's water storage data primarily consists of reservoir volume readings.
 Each reservoir in the CRB reports their water level and volume each day from 1966 to present.
 Data from this set was aggregated by summation into a total water volume for the CRB.
 We expect inaccuracies to come from in-stream volumes of water between dams.
 We also expect that inaccuracies may result from the construction of new dams within the data series.
 The aforementioned granular approach by downstream dam would alleviate some inaccuracies resulting from this approach and is a method of interest in future modeling.

-#### Water Withdrawals Data
+### Water Withdrawals Data

 The USGS's water withdrawals data aggregates withdrawals with into a combination of fresh, saline, ground and surface water withdrawals every 5 years from 1985.
 This dataset also includes non-consumptive water uses and water uses that